 Growing Your Own Delicious Blueberries

-If home grown, freshly picked blueberries sound tempting, then it’s time to find a spot at your place for a blueberry bush or two.
+If home grown, freshly picked Blueberries sound tempting, then it’s time to find a spot at your place for a blueberry bush or two.
 Blueberries generally prefer warm days and cool nights however in warmer areas, look for ‘Southern Highbush’ and ‘Rabbiteye’, which have lower chill requirements.

 Blueberries prefer an acidic, well-drained soil.
 In areas with alkaline soil (a pH higher than 7), applications of Yates Soil Acidifier Liquid Sulfur every month will help lower the soil pH.
 Blueberries can also be grown very successfully in pots.
 Choose a good quality potting mix, such as Yates Premium Potting Mix, and a large 40 – 50 cm diameter pot to give them enough room to grow.